Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

   * Conical surface.

-@subsection occt_occt_fcug_4_4 Collections of Primitive Geometric Types Before creating a geometric object, you must decide whether  you are in a 2d or in a 3d context and how you want to handle the object.
+@subsection occt_occt_fcug_4_4 Collections of Primitive Geometric Types

+Before creating a geometric object, you must decide whether  you are in a 2d or in a 3d context and how you want to handle the object.
 If you do not need a single instance of a geometric  primitive but a set of them then the package which deals with collections of  this sort of object, *TColgp*, will provide the necessary functionality.
-In particular, this package provides standard and frequently  used instantiations of generic classes with geometric objects.
-@subsubsection occt_occt_fcug_4_4_1 TColgp
-The *TColgp *package provides instantiations of the  TCollection classes with the classes from *gp *i.e. *XY*, *XYZ*,  *Pnt*, *Pnt2d*, *Vec*, *Vec2d*, *Lin*, *Lin2d*, *Circ*,  *Circ2d.*
+In particular, this package provides standard and frequently  used instantiations of generic classes with geometric objects, i.e. *XY*, *XYZ*,  *Pnt*, *Pnt2d*, *Vec*, *Vec2d*, *Lin*, *Lin2d*, *Circ*,  *Circ2d.*
 These are non-persistent classes.

 @subsection occt_occt_fcug_4_5 Basic Geometric Libraries There are various library packages available which offer a  range of basic computations on curves and surfaces.
-If you are dealing with objects created from the *gp *package,  the useful algorithms are in the elementary curves and surfaces libraries - the  *ElCLib *and *ElSLib *packages.
+If you are dealing with objects created from the *gp* package,  the useful algorithms are in the elementary curves and surfaces libraries - the  *ElCLib* and *ElSLib* packages.
-The *Precision *package describes functions for  defining the precision criterion used to compare two numbers.
-@subsubsection occt_occt_fcug_4_5_1 EICLib
-Methods for analytic curves.
-A library of simple  computations on curves from the *gp *package (Lines, Circles and Conics).
-Computes points with a given parameter.
-Computes the parameter for a point.
+* *EICLib* provides methods for analytic curves.
+This is a library of simple  computations on curves from the *gp* package (Lines, Circles and Conics).
+It is possible to compute points with a given parameter or to compute the parameter for a point.
-@subsubsection occt_occt_fcug_4_5_2 EISLib
-Methods for analytic surfaces .
-A library of simple  computations on surfaces from the package *gp *(Planes, Cylinders,  Spheres, Cones, Tori).
-Computes points with a given pair of parameters.
-Computes the parameter for a point.
+* *EISLib* provides methods for analytic surfaces.
+This is a library of simple  computations on surfaces from the package *gp* (Planes, Cylinders,  Spheres, Cones, Tori).
+It is possible to compute points with a given pair of parameters or to compute the parameter for a point.
 There is a library for calculating normals  on curves and surfaces.

-@subsubsection occt_occt_fcug_4_5_3 Bnd
-Package Bnd provides a set of classes and tools to operate  with bounding boxes of geometric objects in 2d and 3d space.
+Additionally, *Bnd* package provides a set of classes and tools to operate  with bounding boxes of geometric objects in 2d and 3d space.

 @subsection occt_occt_fcug_4_6 Common Math Algorithms The common math algorithms library provides a C++  implementation of the most frequently used mathematical algorithms.
 These  include:
   * Algorithms to solve a set of linear algebraic equations,
   * Algorithms to find the minimum of a function of one or more  independent variables,
   * Algorithms to find roots of one, or of a set, of non-linear  equations,
   * An algorithm to find the eigenvalues and eigenvectors of a square  matrix.

-@subsubsection occt_occt_fcug_4_6_1 Implementation of Algorithms All mathematical algorithms are implemented using the same  principles.
+All mathematical algorithms are implemented using the same  principles.
 They contain:
 A constructor performing all, or most of, the calculation,  given the appropriate arguments.
 All relevant information is stored inside the  resulting object, so that all subsequent calculations or interrogations will be  solved in the most efficient way.

-A function IsDone returning the boolean true if the  calculation was successful.
+A function *IsDone* returning the boolean true if the  calculation was successful.
 A set of functions, specific to each algorithm, enabling all  the various results to be obtained.
-Calling these functions is legal only if the function IsDone  answers true, otherwise the exception StdFail_NotDone is raised.
+Calling these functions is legal only if the function *IsDone*  answers **true**, otherwise the exception *StdFail_NotDone* is raised.

-The example below demonstrates the use of the Gauss class,  which implements the Gauss solution for a set of linear equations.The following  definition is an extract from the header file of the class math_Gauss:
+The example below demonstrates the use of the Gauss class,  which implements the Gauss solution for a set of linear equations.The following  definition is an extract from the header file of the class *math_Gauss*:

 ~~~~~~
 class Gauss {
 public:
   Gauss (const math_Matrix&amp; A);
   Standard_Boolean IsDone() const;
   void Solve (const math_Vector&amp; B,
   math_Vector&amp; X) const;
 };
 ~~~~~~